Mouthless-Stoat/sigil101/src/ch2/6-functions.md

 print(a) # 3
 ```

 > Actions that affect values outside of the function (like modifing another variable or print) are call side effect of the function.
-A function that only have side effect and no return are call impure, void or dirty function.
+A function that only have side effect and no return are call impure or void function.

 ## Optional Parameters